Table of Contents

 Automated fulfilment is one of the most popular automation solutions that can be leveraged inside a warehouse.
 This would involve leveraging the right software to automatically process your orders and send them to your warehouse.
 You could also use various tools to automate some aspects of your picking and packing processes.

 Additionally, some aspects of your shipping operations can also be automated.
-You can use software to automatically compare the prices of different carriers, allowing you to narrow down the best option for the order.
+You can use software to automatically compare the prices of different couriers, allowing you to narrow down the best option for the order.
 Plus, you can even automate the process of generating shipping labels and assigning them to packages.

 4. Warehouse management system